 All the countries around the world have put their resources to fight Corona right now.
-But it is important to talk about climate policy and Environment Day Protection act 1986 at this time also.
-Because ignoring climate and environment can bring more such epidemics in the future.
+But it is important to talk about climate policy and the Environment Day Protection act 1986 at this time also.
+Because ignoring climate and the environment can bring more such epidemics in the future.

-Our environment and biodiversity, which is an important part of climate policy and Environment Day Protection act 1986, is related to this crisis.
+Our environment and biodiversity, which is an important part of climate policy and the Environment Day Protection act 1986, is related to this crisis.

-The impact of the Covid-19 on the GDP of all the countries in the world has been impacted and the climate change in developing and poor countries for at least four decades.
+The impact of Covid-19 on the GDP of all the countries in the world has been impacted and the climate change in developing and poor countries for at least four decades.

-Since industrialization, the carbon deposited in the space constantly increases the temperature of the earth.
+Since industrialization, the carbon deposited in space constantly increases the temperature of the earth.
 Due to which melting of glaciers and rising sea water level, there are frequent incidents of floods and droughts, along with the increase of cyclonic storms, Along with the loss of agriculture and employment, it is also increasing the displacement of the local people.
 With this, the efficiency of the workers and their health is also being affected.

 In February this year, the temperature of the poles was measured at 20 degrees which is a record.
-In the report released in March, the World Meteorological Organization has said that rising temperatures across Europe, along with India, Australia, and Japan, are affecting people’s health.
+In the report released in March, the World Meteorological Organization said that rising temperatures across Europe, along with India, Australia, and Japan, are affecting people's health.

-Relation between corona and climate-
+Relation between Corona and climate-

 Due to the impact of global warming, climate policy debate is fixed all around.
 Experts have been warning about its dangers for a long time.
-If the last three years considered, then the Climate Panel (IPCC) of the United Nations.Which has well-known climate change experts and scientists from all over the world.
+If the last three years are considered, then the Climate Panel (IPCC) of the United Nations.Which has well-known climate change experts and scientists from all over the world.
 He has given three major reports that explain the bad impact of climate change on humanity.

-According to Report-
+According to the Report-

 Due to the sudden change in weather in climate, the incidence of flu is continuously increasing.
 Scientists said that the flu is reaching densely populated areas due to extreme.
 Weather fluctuations and that by 2050, influenza cases in large cities will increase by 20% -30%.

 The Coronavirus is currently the biggest crisis for India and the world, but if you look at the IPC report and other research.
 Climate change has been haunting humanity for a long time and its injury has increased the most in the last two decades.
 Research is now proving its negative impact on the GDP of countries like India.
-Not only India, but the climate of all the poor and developing countries of the world will also be affected by this.
+Not only India but the climate of all the poor and developing countries of the world will also be affected by this.

 How long the Corona crisis will last in India and how much it will affect our economy is not yet clear.
 But it is certain that it can seriously hurt our socio-economic conditions.
 In such a situation, making its impact on global climate policy.
 Protecting the interests of the country should be the first priority of the government after the Corona crisis.

 This article aims to show the positive and negative indirect effects of COVID-19 on the environment.
 Particularly in the most affected countries such as China, the USA, Italy, and Spain.
-Our research shows that there is a significant association between contingency measures and improvement in air quality, clean beaches, environmental noise reduction.
+Our research shows that there is a significant association between contingency measures and improvement in air quality, clean beaches, and environmental noise reduction.